vinli/docs/web/platform-services/vehicle-service.rst

 ``````````````````````````````

-Returns the vehicle most recently associated with the given device if it exists.
+Returns the vehicle most recently associated with the given device (if it exists).
 If the device has not been associated with a vehicle, a null vehicle object is returned.

-Basic vehicle information is returned as part of this response.
-Follow the vehicle's "self" link to get full detailed information about the vehicle.
+This response only returns basic vehicle information.
+Follow the vehicle's "self" link to get full, detailed information about the vehicle.

 Request
 +++++++